-If you’re going through a divorce in Missouri, you should familiarize yourself with Missouri's marital property laws in order to protect your rights.
-This article provides a basic overview of how property gets divided in a Missouri divorce.
+If you're going through a divorce in Missouri, you should familiarize yourself with Missouri's divorce laws to protect your rights.

 When couples go through a divorce, they need to address a variety of issues, including how to divvy up their property (assets).
 Assets can include "real property," such as homes and land, and "personal property," such as bank accounts, cash, cars, furniture, collectibles, jewelry, clothing, bank accounts, investments, and retirement benefits.

-Missouri is a "dual-property" state, which means that, for divorce purposes, property is further broken down into two categories: “marital property” and “non-marital property.”
+Missouri is a "dual-property" state, which means that, for divorce purposes, the court will further break down property into two categories: "marital property" and "non-marital property."

-Before you make any decisions about what to do with your property, you'll need to understand the difference between “marital” and “non-marital property.”
-It’s essential to make this distinction, because family law courts only have the power to divide “marital property.”
+Before you make any decisions about who gets the house in a divorce or what to do with any other property, you'll need to understand the difference between "marital" and "non-marital property."
+It's essential to make this distinction because family law courts only have the power to divide "marital property."

-For the most part, it doesn't matter whether title is in one spouse's name or both; the law assumes that an asset belongs equally to both spouses if it was acquired after the date the couple married.
+For the most part, it doesn't matter whether the title is in one spouse's name or both; the law assumes that an asset belongs equally to both spouses if either spouse acquired it after the date the couple married.

 These and other exceptions can be difficult to analyze on your own.
 If you're having trouble identifying property in your divorce, you should consult with an experienced family law attorney.

-"Non-marital" property (also referred to as “separate" property) is everything that's not marital, and it belongs to only one spouse.
-The general rule is that separate property is not divided during a divorce, and it stays with the spouse that acquired it.
+"Nonmarital" property (also referred to as "separate" property) is everything that's not marital, and it belongs to only one spouse.
+The general rule is that the court does not divide separate property during a divorce, and it stays with the spouse that acquired it.

 The most common type of non-marital property is something that was acquired before the marriage, for example, a valuable piece of jewelry or a car that one of the spouses owned outright prior to the marriage.